christianalfoni/Protos/README.md

 Again you see a very natural named prototype chain.

 As stated in the article I believe there is much confusion on what a prototype, prototype chain and inheritance really is.
 The prototype is an instance of an object you have defined.
 The constructors only job is to instantiate a new object, not define it.
+That is at least the approach of this lib :-)